Sollinda/factbook-api/source/index.html.md

 | Parameter |  |
 | --------- | ------- |
 | ```type``` | The [Country Identifier Type](#country-identifier-types) used to identify the country.
 | ```id``` | The ID of a country for the given ```type``` parameter.
-The ID should always be lowercased even if the standard referenced in ```type``` uses another convention (e.g. `tw` instead of `TW` when querying for Taiwan).
+The ID should be lowercased even if the standard in ```type``` uses a different convention.

-<aside class="notice">Refer to the list of <a href="#country-identifier-types">Country Identifier Types</a> for a list of supported values for the <code>type</code> parameter.</aside>
+<aside class="notice">Refer to the list of <a href="#country-identifier-types">Country Identifier Types</a> for all supported values for the <code>type</code> parameter.</aside>

 ### Country Identifier Types

-Country profiles are identified either by using the country name or by using a commonly regognized standard such as the two-letter country code used in ISO 3611-1 alpha-2.
+Country profiles are identified by using the country name or a regognized standard such as the two-letter country code used in ISO 3611-1 alpha-2.

-For a better understanding of how the standards listed below work, please refer to the links in the description fields.
-Alternatively, for an exhaustive list of countrie, territories, and associated identifiers, take a look at the [List of Country Profiles](#list-of-country-profiles) request.
+For more information about the standards, refer to the links in the description fields.
+Or, for a list of all countries with identifiers, use the [List of Country Profiles](#list-of-country-profiles) endpoint.

 | Type&nbsp;Parameter |   |
 | --------------- | - |